biobakery/anadama2/doc/source/guides.rst

 doesn't need to be run.

 Dependencies are objects.
 These objects are defined by classes (i.e. types).
-The :mod:`anadama.deps` module contains a wide selection of dependency types, giving you flexibility in linking your tasks.
+The :mod:`anadama.tracked` module contains a wide selection of dependency types, giving you flexibility in linking your tasks.

-Implicitly, many tasks use the :class:`anadama.deps.FileDependency` type.
-When a string or a list of strings are passed to the ``targets=`` or ``depends=`` keyword of :meth:`anadama.workflow.Workflow.add_task`, or if any filenames are wrapped with ``@{}`` or ``#{}`` when using :meth:`anadama.workflow.Workflow.do`, those strings are used to initialize :class:`anadama.deps.FileDependency` objects.
+Implicitly, many tasks use the :class:`anadama.tracked.TrackedFile` type.
+When a string or a list of strings are passed to the ``targets=`` or ``depends=`` keyword of :meth:`anadama.workflow.Workflow.add_task`, or if any filenames are wrapped with ``@{}`` or ``#{}`` when using :meth:`anadama.workflow.Workflow.do`, those strings are used to initialize :class:`anadama.tracked.TrackedFile` objects.

-Other dependency types are similar to :class:`anadama.deps.FileDependency`.
-The :class:`anadama.deps.ExecutableDependency` type is meant to track scripts, binaries, and other executables; it searches your ``$PATH`` for the location of the executable, and you can specify a command to get and track the executable's version.
-One of the characteristics a :class:`anadama.deps.FileDependency` looks at to determine if a file has changed is the file checksum.
+Other dependency types are similar to :class:`anadama.tracked.TrackedFile`.
+The :class:`anadama.tracked.TrackedExecutable` type is meant to track scripts, binaries, and other executables; it searches your ``$PATH`` for the location of the executable, and you can specify a command to get and track the executable's version.
+One of the characteristics a :class:`anadama.tracked.TrackedFile` looks at to determine if a file has changed is the file checksum.
 Reading a file's checksum requires reading through the entire file.
-If you're working with a huge file and that's not practical, try using the :class:`anadama.deps.HugeFileDependency`.
+If you're working with a huge file and that's not practical, try using the :class:`anadama.tracked.HugeTrackedFile`.

-The :class:`anadama.deps.FunctionDependency` is for depending on the output of a function.
+The :class:`anadama.tracked.TrackedFunction` is for depending on the output of a function.
 This is useful for depending on changes in databases or web APIs: places where you can't point to a specific file.

 Finally, the simplest dependency type:
-:class:`anadama.deps.StringDependency`.
+:class:`anadama.tracked.TrackedString`.
 Use it for depending on a string of your choice.
 Doesn't seem useful?
 Check out how :meth:`anadama.workflow.Workflow.do` uses it.

 .. warning:: Ensure your dependencies of type
-             :class:`anadama.deps.StringDependency` and
+             :class:`anadama.tracked.TrackedString` and
-             :class:`anadama.deps.FunctionDependency` are unique.
+             :class:`anadama.tracked.TrackedFunction` are unique.
 For
              example, if you depend on ``"--threads=10"`` in one run context, and ``"--threads=10"`` in a different run context and use the same storage backend between the two contexts, **the dependencies will be shared between contexts**.
-If you need to track a bunch of small strings that could collide with uses in other contexts, consider using :class:`anadama.deps.KVContainer`.
+If you need to track a bunch of small strings that could collide with uses in other contexts, consider using :class:`anadama.tracked.Container`.